Cynnexis/tide/README.md

 ### :hammer_and_pick: Installation

 The first thing to do is to download the project, either by [downloading the ZIP file][tide-zip] and extract it somewhere in your machine, or by cloning the project with `git clone https://github.com/Cynnexis/tide.git tide`.

+Then, you need to configure the project by creating `tide.yaml` at the root of the project.
+You can copy it from `tide.sample.yaml` to have the structure of the configuration.
+Then, edit it to configure the Tide project and customize it.

+> Note that you can rename this file `tide.yml` (and not `.yaml`), but you will need to change the asset name in `pubspec.yaml`.

 The following steps will assume that the current directory is the project root.

 1. `flutter create --no-overwrite .`
 2. `flutter pub get`